Moody's slashes Spain debt ratings three notches

 "The Spanish economy's continued weakness makes the government's weakening financial strength and its increased vulnerability to a sudden stop in funding a much more serious concern than would be the case if there was a reasonable expectation of vigorous economic growth within the next few years," Moody's said in a statement.

-Euro zone finance ministers agreed on Saturday to lend Spain up to 100 billion euros ($125.74 billion) to shore up its teetering banks, and Madrid said it would specify precisely how much it needs once independent audits are completed in just over a week.
+Euro zone finance ministers agreed on Saturday to lend Spain up to 100 billion euros (81.01 billion pounds) to shore up its teetering banks, and Madrid said it would specify precisely how much it needs once independent audits are completed in just over a week.

 "In our view, that's (the aid request) not a sign of strength, that's a sign of weakness," Muehlbronner added, noting the Spanish government's growing dependence on its domestic banks as buyers of sovereign debt.